-We maintain a Credit Facility that provides for, among other things, a revolving commitment in an aggregate principal amount of up to \$30,000 subject to a borrowing base derived from certain of our receivables, inventory and property and equipment.
-Our Credit Facility also provides for an option to increase the aggregate principal amount from \$30,000 to \$40,000, subject to lender approval.
+We maintain a Credit Facility that provides for, among other things, a revolving commitment in an aggregate principal amount of up to \$75,000 subject to a borrowing base derived from certain of our receivables, inventory and property and equipment.
+Our Credit Facility also provides for an option to increase the aggregate principal amount from \$75,000 to \$150,000, subject to certain terms and conditions.
 Our Credit Agreement includes a number of restrictive covenants.
 These covenants could impair our financing and operational flexibility and make it difficult for us to react to market conditions and satisfy our ongoing capital needs and unanticipated cash requirements.
 Specifically, such covenants restrict our ability and, if applicable, the ability of our subsidiaries to, among other things:

-- incur additional debt; - make certain investments and acquisitions; - enter into certain types of transactions with affiliates; - use assets as security in other transactions; - pay dividends on our capital stock or repurchase our equity interests, excluding payments of preferred stock dividends which are specifically permitted under our Credit Facility; - sell certain assets or merge with or into other companies;

-- guarantee the debts of others;

-- enter into new lines of business;

-- pay or amend our subordinated debt; and

-- form any joint ventures or subsidiary investments.
+- incur additional debt; - make certain investments and acquisitions;

+- enter into certain types of transactions with affiliates; - use assets as security in other transactions; - pay dividends on our capital stock or repurchase our equity interests, excluding payments of preferred stock dividends which are specifically permitted under our Credit Facility; - sell certain assets or merge with or into other companies; - guarantee the debts of others; - enter into new lines of business; - pay or amend our subordinated debt; and - form any joint ventures or subsidiary investments.

 In addition, our Credit Facility is subject to a borrowing base derived from certain of our receivables, inventory, property and equipment.
 In the event that components of the borrowing base are adversely affected for any reason, including adverse market conditions or downturns in general economic conditions, we could be restricted in the amount of funds we can borrow under the Credit Facility.
 Furthermore, in the event that components of the borrowing base decrease to a level below the amount of loans then-outstanding under the Credit Facility, we could be required to immediately repay loans to the extent of such shortfall.
 Under the terms of the Credit Agreement, cash receipts are deposited into a lock-box, which are at the Company's discretion unless the "cash dominion period" is in effect, during which cash receipts will be used to reduce amounts owing under the Credit Facility.
-The cash dominion period is triggered in an event of default or if excess availability is less than the \$3,600 for three consecutive business days, and will continue until, during the preceding 45 consecutive days, no event of default existed and excess availability has been greater than \$3,600 at all times (with the trigger subject to adjustment based on the Company's revolving commitment).
-In addition, in the event that "excess availability," as defined under the Credit Agreement, is less than \$3,000 the Company shall be required to maintain a minimum fixed charge coverage ratio of 1.0 to 1.0.
-If any of these events were to occur, it could severely impact our liquidity and capital resources, limit our ability to operate our business and could have a material adverse effect on our financial condition and results of operations.
+The cash dominion period is triggered in an event of default or if excess availability is less than the \$9,000 for three consecutive business days, and will continue until, during the preceding 45 consecutive days, no event of default existed and excess availability has been greater than \$9,000 at all times (with the trigger subject to adjustment based on the Company's revolving commitment).
+In addition, in the event that "excess availability," as defined under the Credit these events were to occur, it could severely impact our liquidity and capital resources, limit our ability to operate our business and could have a material adverse effect on our financial condition and results of operations.